-OPTIONAL FILTERS XF-117C/XF-117CN/XF-117A
+OPTIONAL FILTERS XF-117CN/XF-117A

-- 1. Turn the transceiver's power off by pressing and holding in the [PWR] switch for 1⁄2 second, and disconnect the DC cable from the transceiver's DC cable pigtail. - 2.
-Referring to Figure 1, remove the six screws affixing the top case of the transceiver, and remove the top case; disconnect the speaker's connector when you remove the top case, and disconnect the front panel of the transceiver.
-Remove the MIC connector at the same time. - Refer to Figure 3, and remove the six screws which affix the circuit board to the chassis.
+- 1. Turn the transceiver's power off by pressing and holding in the [PWR] switch for 1⁄2 second, and disconnect the DC cable from the transceiver's DC cable pigtail. - Referring to Figure 1, remove the six screws affixing the top case of the transceiver, and remove the top case; disconnect the speaker's connector when you remove the top case, and disconnect the front panel of the transceiver.
+Remove the MIC connector at the same time. - 3.
+Refer to Figure 3, and remove the six screws which affix the circuit board to the chassis.
 Remove the four coaxial cables shown, as well as the two flat cables, so as to allow the board to be folded forward. - 4.
 Again refer to Figure 2 for the mounting locations for the I.F. filters.
 Press the filter(s) to be installed into the appropriate slot(s) on the circuit board. - 5.
 Fold the circuit board forward, and solder the pins of the filter(s) to the circuit board.
 Trim off any excess length. - 6.
 Fold the circuit board back into its normal position.
 Replace the six mounting screws, along with the four coaxial cables and two flat cables.
 Be careful to observe the proper color-coding on the coaxial cables, per Figure 3. - 7.
 Replace the microphone connector and front panel.
-Replace the top case (remember to replace the speaker connector), attach the DC cable, and turn the transceiver On by pressing and holding in the [PWR] switch for 1⁄2 second. - Refer to the chart, and change the settings of Menu #31 (for the XF-117C) and/or Menu #32 (for the XF-117A or XF-117CN).
-For each filter installed, the corresponding Menu Item must be set to "On". - 9.
-Filter installation is now complete.
+Replace the top case (remember to replace the speaker connector), attach the DC cable, and turn the transceiver On by pressing and holding in the [PWR] switch for 1⁄2 second. - 8.
+Refer to the chart, and change the settings of Menu #32.
+For each filter installed, the corresponding Menu Item must be set to "On."

+9. Filter installation is now complete.